codeleonetti/golf-app/README.md

 WHO WOULD USE THIS:

-I created Golf Tracker for people who like to golf and want to keep track of their stats.
+I created Golf App for people who like to golf and want to keep track of their stats.
+At this current time a user is able to make a profile, add a golf course and delete that course only.
 This project will be continued on rails to keep adding the fuctionality of the application.

 INTALLATION: